naveedkhalid123/Collage-Maker/README.md

 Collage Maker App 🎨📸
 Collage Maker is a feature-rich iOS application designed to empower users to create stunning and personalized photo collages with ease.
 The app provides an intuitive interface with a wide array of customizable templates, image editing tools, and multimedia features, making it ideal for users looking to showcase their creativity in a fun and dynamic way.

-Key Features
+Key Features:

-User Authentication & Profile Management
+1.User Authentication & Profile Management
-Sign Up & Login: Secure user authentication via email and password.
+2.Sign Up & Login: Secure user authentication via email and password.
-Password Recovery: Users can reset their passwords seamlessly.
+3.Password Recovery: Users can reset their passwords seamlessly.
-Profile Management: Users can view and edit their profile details, including name, email, and preferences.
+4.Profile Management: Users can view and edit their profile details, including name, email, and preferences.

 Home Screen & Navigation